 - Brush the turkey with the butter and spice mixture.
-(I won’t advise you to stuff the turkey but if you have to stuff it with onion and garlic and not with stuffing.)
 Return the bird back in the oven and cook for 1 hour 45 minutes.

 - Using the thermometer, measure the temperature of the turkey for doneness by sticking the thermometer in the thickest part of the breast and both thighs.
 If the temperature reads 165F for the breast and 170F for the thighs, take out the turkey.
 Place it on the counter and cover loosely with aluminum foil.
 Let the turkey rest for at least 30 minutes, and then carve the turkey.

-- If the temperature in the thighs is still low, cover the turkey breast with aluminum foil by shaping it into a tent or a V shape, this way you won’t lose much moisture from the breast and continue cooking it.
+- If the temperature in the thighs is still low, cover the turkey breast with aluminum foil by shaping it into a tent or a V shape; this way, you won’t lose much moisture from the breast and continue cooking it.
 Or, bring out the turkey from the oven and cut the thighs off the turkey.
-Place the breast on the counter covered with aluminum foil to rest and return the thighs back in the oven to continue cooking.
-Remember to let the thighs rest while covered with aluminum foil for at least 30 minutes after you bring them out of the oven
+Place the breast on the counter covered with aluminum foil to rest and return the thighs back to the oven to continue cooking.
+Remember to let the thighs rest while covered with aluminum foil for at least 30 minutes after you bring them out of the oven.

 - You can add heavy cream to the gravy to give it a richer taste.